MicrosoftDocs/win32/desktop-src/direct3d9/spherical-environment-mapping.md

 ---
-Description: 'Spherical environment maps, or sphere maps, are special textures that contain an image of the scene surrounding an object, or the lighting effects around the object.' ms.assetid: 'b4a8defc-876f-4a23-a12e-e7423a1e8f89'
+Description: Spherical environment maps, or sphere maps, are special textures that contain an image of the scene surrounding an object, or the lighting effects around the object. ms.assetid: b4a8defc-876f-4a23-a12e-e7423a1e8f89
-title: 'Spherical Environment Mapping (Direct3D 9)'
+title: Spherical Environment Mapping (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Spherical Environment Mapping (Direct3D 9)